imikay/Command-Line-Weibo/README.markdown

 Note:
 -------------------

-This small app is still a work in progress, I may or may not continue the work.
+This small app is still a work in progress, I may or may not continue on this work.

 About Sina Weibo:
 -------------------